drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_m_active_site.png){: loading=lazy }
 ##### Modeling the Active Site of ACE (2/4)

-(2) The zinc-ion of ACE, which is responsible for cleavage of the terminal dipeptide of angiotensin I, had to be bound to the enzyme at a place which is a dipeptide-length away from the aforementioned positively charged residue, unlike that of CPA which is a single amino-acid-length away
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/modeling-active-site-ace-24-0b1f3e71'><i class='fa fa-play' aria-hidden='true'></i></button>(2) The zinc-ion of ACE, which is responsible for cleavage of the terminal dipeptide of angiotensin I, had to be bound to the enzyme at a place which is a dipeptide-length away from the aforementioned positively charged residue, unlike that of CPA which is a single amino-acid-length away

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_m_active_site2.png){: loading=lazy }
 ##### Modeling the Active Site of ACE (3/4)

-(3) ACE, unlike CPA, showed no specificity for C-terminal hydrophobic amino acids and was therefore not expected to have a hydrophobic binding pocket as CPA does.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/modeling-active-site-ace-34-a0bffee4'><i class='fa fa-play' aria-hidden='true'></i></button>(3) ACE, unlike CPA, showed no specificity for C-terminal hydrophobic amino acids and was therefore not expected to have a hydrophobic binding pocket as CPA does.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_m_active_site3.png){: loading=lazy }
 ##### Modeling the Active Site of ACE (4/4)

-(4) The ACE active site was presumed to contain a hydrogen-bond donor residue between the R1 and R2 binding pockets that would bind to the terminal, non-scissile, peptide bond of the substrate.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/modeling-active-site-ace-44-2f121ab3'><i class='fa fa-play' aria-hidden='true'></i></button>(4) The ACE active site was presumed to contain a hydrogen-bond donor residue between the R1 and R2 binding pockets that would bind to the terminal, non-scissile, peptide bond of the substrate.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer